Bruce Bowen: Early years

 Bruce Bowen Jr. was born in Merced, California.
 He is the son of Bruce Bowen Sr. and Dietra Campbell.
 Bowen had a problematic childhood growing up in Merced.
 According to Bowen, his earnings from selling newspapers were taken from him by his father so that his father could buy alcohol.
 Bowen has also stated that he only saw his father "from time to time".
 He has asserted that his mother took drugs, and that she once sold the family television to feed her crack cocaine habit.
 Bowen has an uncle named Darryl who looked out for him as a child; he regards Darryl and his sons as brothers.

 Bruce Jr. spent his days playing basketball and eventually became a star at local West Fresno Edison High School.
 He then played four seasons at Cal State Fullerton, appearing in 101 games, and averaged 11.4 points and 5.8 rebounds per game.
 After averaging 16.3 points, 6.5 rebounds and 2.3 assists in 36.6 minutes in 27 games as a senior in 1992–93, he was named to the All-Big West Conference First Team.
 Bowen ranks 12th on the Titans' all-time list in career points (1,155) and is seventh all-time in rebounds (559).

 Professional career

-Le Havre (1993–1994)
+Early career

 After finishing his four-year college eligibility, Bowen was eligible for the 1993 NBA draft, but went undrafted.
 Between 1993 and 1997, Bowen played for five different teams, starting his professional career for the French team of Le Havre in 1993–94.

-Évreux (1994–1995)

 Bowen played for Évreux during the 1994–95 season.

-Rockford Lightning (1995–1996)

 In 1995–96, Bowen played in the CBA with the Rockford Lightning.

-Besançon (1996–1997)

 Bowen spent the next season back in France with Besançon.

-Return to the Lightning (1997)

 Bowen returned to the Lightning in February 1997.